 - 7. SSDC and SMBC have been active members of the GBBCHMA Technical Officers Group since it was established in 2017 and both authorities have contributed to discussions relating to the delivery of unmet housing need within in the HMA.
-Both authorities also previously participated in the GBBCHMA Strategic Growth Study (2018), which examined need and supply across the entire HMA up to 2031 and 2036, before proposing potential growth options for authorities to consider through their own plan-making process in order to seek address any resulting unmet needs.
-The Black Country authorities similarly declared an unmet need from their urban area as early as their Issues and Options consultation in 2017, later indicating through the Draft Black Country Plan consultation in 2021 that this shortfall stood at around 28,000 dwellings, despite Green Belt release being explored.
-Whilst SSDC has raised points through the Draft Black Country Plan consultation which it considers may reduce this shortfall, it is common ground that there is likely to be a very significant shortfalls arising from the Black Country and that this requires discussion under the Duty to Cooperate. - 8.
-SMBC and SSDC have constructively engaged on an ongoing basis to address the housing shortfalls of the HMA, including the shortfalls of the Black Country authorities.
-This has led to SSDC proposing a 4,000 dwelling contribution to the unmet needs of the HMA, using the scale of locations set out in the GBBCHMA Strategic Growth Study.
-SMBC supports the approach taken by SSDC in using the Strategic Growth Study to establish a contribution to unmet needs, but would like more detail to be given as to how the 4,000 dwelling contribution can be attributed to individual local authorities in the Black Country. - 9.
-SSDC, Black Country authorities and Birmingham will work towards an agreed approach as to how South Staffordshire's housing needs contribution should be attributed between these authorities generating housing shortfalls.
-SSDC considers that agreement from other local authorities generating shortfalls would be particularly important to ensure a co-ordinated approach to this issue. - 10.
-SMBC and SSDC both recognise the importance of developing a common evidence base across the HMA as far as is feasible and practical in order to ensure that contributions to unmet needs are properly evidenced.
-As such, both authorities are party to the emerging 2022 GBBCHMA Development Needs Group Statement of Common Ground, which seeks to provide a programme of work and governance structure to address the housing shortfalls arising from the HMA.
-Given the scale and complexity of the housing shortfalls arising in the HMA, the Development Needs Group Statement of Common Ground is considered to be the appropriate vehicle by which to address the issue holistically.
+Both authorities also previously participated in the GBBCHMA Strategic Growth Study (2018), which examined need and supply across the entire HMA up to 2031 and 2036, before proposing potential growth options for authorities to consider through their own plan-making process in order to seek to address any resulting unmet needs.
+The Black Country authorities4 similarly declared an unmet need from their urban area as early as their Issues and Options consultation in 2017, later indicating through the Draft Black Country Plan consultation in 2021 that this shortfall stood at around 28,000 dwellings, despite Green Belt release being explored.
+Whilst SSDC has raised points through the Draft Black Country Plan consultation which it considers may reduce this shortfall, it is common ground that there is likely to be a very significant shortfalls arising from the Black Country and that this requires discussion under the Duty to Cooperate.
+Since that time the Black Country authorities have announced that they are no longer progressing with a joint Black Country Plan and are now to prepare individual local plans covering each authority respectively.
+Whilst those plans are now at an early stage it as acknowledged that the evidence supporting the Black Country Plan identified a significant unmet need which will need to be further evidenced and quantified. - 8.
+SMBC and SSDC have constructively engaged on an ongoing basis to address the housing shortfalls of the HMA, including the shortfalls of the Black Country authorities5.
+This led to SSDC proposing a 4,000 dwelling contribution to the unmet needs of the HMA, using the scale of locations set out in the GBBCHMA Strategic Growth Study.
+This was reflected in SSDCs November 2022 (Regulation 19) Publication Plan which proposed housing growth that included 4000 homes contribution towards the GBBCHMA shortfall but required significant Green Belt release in order to do so. - 9.
+However, following a consultation on proposed changes to the NPPF published in December 2022, progress on the previous iteration of the plan was paused.
+This reflected amendment to national Green Belt policy which subsequently came into force through the December 2023 NPPF.
+This confirmed that "Once established, there is no requirement for Green Belt boundaries to be reviewed or changed when plans are being prepared or updated", and that "Authorities may choose to review and alter Green Belt boundaries where exceptional circumstances are fully evidenced and justified, in which case proposals for changes should be made only through the plan-making process".
+SSDC is also aware that the delay caused by the pause to the South Staffordshire Local Plan means that the Strategic Growth Study (2018) is no longer considered up to date in planning terms and therefore a sound evidential basis for the previously proposed 4000 home contribution.
+SSDC no longer considers that all of the previous proposed Green Belt sites are justified by exceptional circumstances and given this and SSDCs previous proposed plan period (to 2039) being inconsistent with national policy, SSDC no longer consider the 2022 (Regulation 19) version of the plan to be sound and suitable to progress to submission.

-&lt;sup>4 City of Wolverhampton Council, Walsall Metropolitan Borough Council, Sandwell Metropolitan Borough Council, Dudley Metropolitan Borough Council
+4 City of Wolverhampton Council, Walsall Metropolitan Borough Council, Sandwell Metropolitan Borough Council, Dudley Metropolitan Borough Council